 Louie holds a B.F.A. in Dance Performance from the University of Florida New World School of the Arts in Miami, Florida, where he first began to fine-tune his eye for movement and body awareness.
 He moved to New York City in 2005 and began his professional dance career where he worked with Graham II, Amanda Selwyn Dance Theatre, and Carolyn Dorfman Dance, with whom he is still performing.

 In 2009, Louie was certified in Pilates Apparatus and Mat from The Lab in Brooklyn, NY, under the direction of Master Teacher Lawson Harris.
-Louie has spent the last eight years balancing his dance career and Pilates practice.
+Louie has spent the last thirteen years balancing his dance career and Pilates practice.
 He has had the opportunity to teach at BIMA (Brandeis Institute of Music and Arts) in Waltham, MA.
 He was the resident Pilates Director for NJ SummerDance from 2011-2015 at Kean University in Union, NJ.
 As a principal dancer for Carolyn Dorfman Dance, Louie has toured nationally and internationally while maintaining his own private Pilates practice on Manhattan’s Upper West Side.